 Leon is a Chartered Engineer who thrives when developing technology solutions that deliver real change.
 Focusing on smarter, cleaner, cheaper, more advanced processes and materials he manages diverse people and portfolios of research, combined with deep engagement with collaborators and partners in research and industry.
 His current role sees him leading the innovation agenda of SDI Ltd, a $100m+ ASX-listed biomedical company exporting 90% of its production to over 100 countries.

-Dr Fang Xie - Reader in Functional Materials, Imperial College
+Professor Fang Xie - Professor in Functional Materials, Imperial College

 Professor Paul Fennell - Professor of Clean Energy, Imperial College